 There was magic happening all over as friends, both old and new, and families, spanning many generations (the little one, Secoya, lending a helpful hand with the saws, is part of the 7th generation on the land!!) came together with a common dream.

-for Mother Earth and the tools and materials she gives us to live from.
+We came from all around to share with each other our love and passion for Mother Earth and the tools and materials she gives us to live from.
 We have dedicated a large part of our lives to creating a livelihood from these gifts, and giving back in the many ways that we can.
 We are Natural Builders of many shapes, ways, and forms.
 We love to get our hands and feet dirty.
 We love to walk gently and slowly.
 We love to live and play outside.
 For many of us our work is our play is our home.

-gatherings that I have attended.
+This was the first of these gatherings that I have attended.
 It was an experience I will remember for much time to come, some for the rest of my life I am sure.
 It was a time and place where I met more of my family and made connections and friendships that I will always carry with me.
 I am definitely already looking forward to the next reunion!

 Even the cooks couldn't help themselves after a while...mmmm, edible homes!